kpierczy/SNR-Project/config/kaggle/README.md

 # Kaggle config
 Go to your account site on the kaggle.com and click 'Create New API Token'.
-This will cause a config file to download.
-Past the file to this directory.
+This will cause a config file to be downloaded.
+Move the file to this directory before sourcing `scripts/sourceMe.bash` or running `scripts/impl/data.bash`